Welsh Cycle Rides - 2015 highlights

 Legendary and very challenging Audax: double traverse of Wales in a weekend from Chepstow to Menai Bridge and back.
 619 km.
 Chepstow. £30.
 Audax.

-On Your Bike for Barnardos (Sunday 18 May)
+On Your Bike for Barnardos (May, date to be confirmed)

 CTC Wales organise this annual long weekend camping rally, offering three road rides daily, plus off-road alternatives, as well as a hill climbing and freewheeling competition.
 More information.